 Early History of the Poche family

-Another 249 words (18 lines of text) covering the years 1647, 1687, 1711, 1756, and 1828 are included under the topic Early Poche History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Poche research.
+Another 133 words (10 lines of text) covering the years 1647, 1687, 1711, 1756, and 1828 are included under the topic Early Poche History in all our PDF Extended History products and printed products wherever possible.

 Poche Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Poche family name include Pochin, Pocin, Pochen, Poching, Poaching, Pockin, Pochen, Pocken, Pochine, Pochinko and many more.